 These symptoms are common, but they aren’t one size fits all.
 Some people with low iron might have super cold hands, while others might struggle with constant headaches.
 The trick is to be aware of the many symptoms of an iron deficiency, so that you can take action when your unique symptoms start to show.

 But how do you take action?
 Great question.

 You can up your iron by eating more iron-rich foods, like red meat, poultry, seafood, beans, nuts and seeds, iron-fortified bread, and dark green leafy vegetables.

 But if you’re looking for a big-time iron boost, try a Liposomal iron supplement like Ferosom Forte.

-Liposomal iron not only has a higher absorption rate, but also skips the stomach breakdown to avoid the awful side effects associated with most iron supplements.
+Liposomal iron not only has a higher absorption rate, but also skips the stomach breakdown to avoid the awful side effects associated with most supplements for anemia.
 (Click here to learn more about the power of Liposomal iron.)

 Ferosom Forte is no exception.
 Its proprietary LCE coating and Liposomal form work together to make sure your body is actually absorbing all the iron it needs to.
-Plus, the supplement is infused with Vitamin C for even higher absorption.
+Plus, the supplement is infused with Vitamin C – iron with vitamin c help enhance absorption.
 That means increased iron levels, more hemoglobin, and less of those 15 frustrating symptoms.